-Guatemala was my first “solo travel” experience.
+Guatemala was my first solo travel experience.

 I was 17 years old and decided I wanted to learn Spanish somewhere unique.
-Back then, 14 years ago, nobody I knew had ever been to Guatemala so that sounded exotic enough to me!
+Back then, 16 years ago, nobody I knew had ever been to Guatemala so that sounded exotic enough to me!

 So off I went: to Guatemala for 6 weeks with 2 weeks of Spanish classes planned and 4 weeks to explore, maybe volunteer somewhere or who knows…

-That young, naive 17 year old girl got a quick lesson into how different life can be, how welcoming people can be even if they have nothing and how happy and fulfilling life can be no matter how much or how little you have…
+That young, naive 17-year-old girl got a quick lesson into how different life can be, how welcoming people can be even if they have nothing and how happy and fulfilling life can be no matter how much or how little you have…

 Guatemala and its people will forever have a special place in my heart.

 Chelsea: “When I first started sharing my travel experiences in Guatemala with people back home in the United States I was typically met with one of two responses.
 The first, and the minority, being one of enthusiasm from a fellow traveler who had also grown fond of this Central American gem.

 So, if you’re looking for somewhere friendly, beautiful, interesting and affordable to explore on your next trip then you don’t want to miss out on Guatemala!”

-5 Places You Must Visit in Guatemala
+5 Must See Places in Guatemala

 1. San Juan La Laguna, Lake Atitlán

-Here in San Juan you can participate in a variety of free workshops to learn more about the local culture, history and economy be it through a coffee tour, chocolate making demonstration or a tour of a medicinal plant garden.
+Here in San Juan, you can participate in a variety of free workshops to learn more about the local culture, history, and economy be it through a coffee tour, a chocolate making demonstration or a tour of a medicinal plant garden.

 It is the people, however, that make San Juan La Laguna truly special as they greet you with a warmth and authenticity that is hard to come by in most parts of the world these days.
-Nowhere in the town is this more true than at the women led textile cooperative Casa Flor Ixcaco.
+Nowhere in the town is this more true than at the women-led textile cooperative Casa Flor Ixcaco.